tldr-pages/tldr/pages/linux/du.md

 `du -sh {{path/to/folder}}`

-- List the human-readable sizes of a folder and of all the files and folders within it (recursively):
+- List the human-readable sizes of a folder and of all the files and folders within it:

 `du -ah {{path/to/folder}}`